 - Understands more the unique case.

-- Interested in of what sort of quality.
+- Interested in the sort of quality, the qualitative.

 - More interested in the animate.